johnfedoruk/bangular/aio/content/guide/testing.md

 {@a detect-changes}

-### _detectChanges_: Angular change detection within a test
+### _detectChanges_: Bangular change detection within a test

-Each test tells Angular when to perform change detection by calling `fixture.detectChanges()`.
+Each test tells Bangular when to perform change detection by calling `fixture.detectChanges()`.
 The first test does so immediately, triggering data binding and propagation of the `title` property to the DOM element.